ziming/CRUD/README.md

 </p>

 Quickly build an admin interface for your Eloquent models.
 Then customize every little detail.

-Among its features:
+Among its FREE features:
 - List operation
    - 24+ column types
    - 1-1, 1-n and n-n relationships